-The profit you make is the measure of success at your fundraising event, so how can you push it that little bit further?
+The measure of success at your fundraising event is the profit you make.
+But how can you push it a little bit further?
 Providing refreshments and running a raffle are a given, but why not play one of these games during the break, too?

 1. Joke competition

 ‘One idea we are going to run at our next event is a joke competition.
 You explain how the competition works at the beginning of the night, hand out paper, and people pay £1 per joke to enter, writing their joke down before submitting it.
 You then review them all, pick out the best three, and read those out to the audience (or get the shortlisted entrants to tell their own joke!).
 The audience vote which one will be crowned the winner.
 They did it at a comedy club I went to and it worked brilliantly.’
 Samantha Searle, PTA member, St George’s Primary School, Kent

 ‘People pay £1 to play.
 Once they have paid, they stand up so we know who is playing.
 The quizmaster then flips a coin, at which point, participants either choose heads – where they need to make bunny ears – or tails, where they make a tail with their hands.
 Whoever gets it wrong, sits down.
 Keep playing until there’s one person left standing – they win half the cash and your charity keeps the other half.
 When we advertise the event, we always say that there will be a raffle and heads and tails on the night so people bring money with them.
 It usually adds an extra £30 or so to our takings.’
 Caren Shortall, treasurer, Friends of Milwards School, Harlow

 3. Spaghetti tower